 He hasn’t given up dreaming of being a billionaire philanthropist, not even when his first offspring came along, but may have to settle for an easier life writing poems in the woods.

 As well as being a writer Dave is also a keen photographer.
 He likes to combine poetry and photography and also uses Adobe Photoshop to design his own book covers.
-He has over 30 years experience and has lectured digital photography & Photoshop.
+He has over 30 years experience and has also lectured digital photography & Photoshop for many years.

 In May 2010, after a few years of teaching photography in Church Village, south Wales, Dave started the Gartholwg Camera Club which seeks to encourage and nuture local photographers.
 The group grew from just a handful of photographers to over 80 members in just a few short years.
-The group still meet up, most weeks, in the ‘real world’ and also have a Flickr group in the ‘not so real world’.
+There are now two groups, who still meet up, most weeks, in the ‘real world’ and also have a Flickr group in the ‘not so real world’.

 In 2005 Dave cycled from Lands End to John O’Groats, for Ty Hafan.
-He is also a keen walker and helped lead a school expedition to Ecuador.
+He is widely travelled and has photographed wildlife on numerous continents.
+He is also a keen walker and helped lead a school expedition to Ecuador, where students visited Cotopaxi volcano and lived in the Amazon jungle with the native inhabitants for a few weeks.

 In 2007 he set up and organised the first ever Welsh Poetry Competition, an international poetry competition aimed at encouraging the wealth of creative writing talent that we know exists in Wales but currently languishes in the doldrums.

 In 2009 Dave published his first book – Layer Cake, a collection of poetry that spans 24 years.
-He then went on to publish several other works, each one braver than before.
-In 2011 he completed his first novel, the critically-acclaimed crime technothriller – Ctrl-Alt-Delete.
+He then went on to publish several other works, each one braver than the last.
+In 2011 he completed his first novel, the critically-acclaimed, crime technothriller – Ctrl-Alt-Delete.

 In September 2015, after seven hard years of research and writing Dave finally completed his ‘Hagar’ trilogy with the release of his third novel – iCommand.
 He hopes to secure a film deal for the three books in the future and has even ‘suggested’ a music soundtrack for each book / film.